They look gorgeous, a feast to the eyes. You can’t help but wonder if they would taste delicious but are these edible flowers for cakes?

 10. Begonias

-The flower has a mild sour citrusy flavor like lemon.
-When used to decorate cakes, they look dashing and taste delicious too.
 The petals are fleshy in texture and crispy in the mouth.
 No wonder they are used as edible flowers for cakes.

 11. Lilacs

-Lilacs are also edible flowers for cakes, considered beautiful and delicate.
-They are Botanically known as Syringa vulgaris.
-Lilacs also come in shades ranging from blue and purple to pale pink.
+Lilacs are edible flowers for cakes, considered beautiful and delicate.
+They are botanically known as Syringa vulgaris.

-They make lovely garnish toppings on cakes.
-Lilacs are known for their fragrance; hence, even the flavor is intense.
-It’s aromatic and just like begonias; lilac tastes like lemon, although they have a mildly bitter flavor.
+Lilacs are known for their fragrance, and hence, their flavor is intense.
+Lilacs are aromatic, just like begonias; they taste like lemon, although they have a mildly bitter flavor.

 12. Fuchsia